The Short Answer: The scientific process of diagnostic thermal imaging.

 Short Answer: Many physicians are uninformed or misinformed about medical thermology.
 Please ask your physician to read the PROFESSIONALS section of this website or contact our office for a collection of published peer-reviewed scientific and medical studies.

-Short Answer: Because we are the most qualified, most experienced and work to the highest standards of imaging, analysis and reporting.
+Short Answer: We are the most qualified and experienced facility that works to the highest standards of imaging, analysis and reporting.

 Above all, we are personally and professionally committed to provide the highest quality thermology study for each and every patient.

-BI-RADS® is a registered trademark of the The American College of Radiology
+BI-RADS® is a registered trademark of The American College of Radiology

 Therma-Scan Reference Laboratory, LLC.